Skip to main content

 Consent to medical treatment; age at which minor may consent to medical treatment revised, exceptions further provided for

-This bill would prohibit a health care provider or governmental entity from denying a parent access to his or her minor child's health information, unless a HB267 INTRODUCED court order prohibits the access or the parent is under investigation for a crime against the child.
+• Prohibit health care providers or government entities from denying a parent access to the minor’s health information except if a court order blocks access or the parent is under investigation for a crime against the child.

-This bill would also provide that parents have a fundamental right to make decisions concerning the furnishing of health care services to their minor child.
+• Affirm that parents have a fundamental right to make decisions about health care for their minor child.

 Subjects